Blizzident may look scary, but it’ll clean your teeth twice as well and twice as fast as a regular toothbrush!

-3D printing has sparked a revolution – it’s a zero way technique of making products that’s improving year on year.
-From shoes to dresses and even guns (yes, really!), it seems every kind of imaginable product is being revolutionised by 3D printing techniques, and now, the humble toothbrush is no exception.
+There can be little doubt that 3D printing has sparked a revolution.
+It’s a zero way technique of making products that’s improving year on year.
+From shoes to dresses and even guns (yes, really!), it seems every kind of imaginable product is being revolutionised by 3D printing techniques.
+And now, the humble toothbrush is no exception.

-It may look terrifying – as though you’ve got a mouthful of razors – but actually the 3D printed Bizzident toothbrush is far softer and more gentle than you’d imagine.
+It may look terrifying – as though you’ve got a mouthful of razors, right?
+But actually the 3D printed Blizzident toothbrush is far softer and more gentle than you’d imagine.

 But that’s not all – you can also floss your teeth in no time flat!
 Just route dental floss through customised slits that are perfectly positioned in your interdental regions: when you bite and grind, you’ll be flossing at the same time.
 The handle of the Blizzident serves as a container for a dental floss roll, too.

 When biting and grinding, you move your jaws slightly to the right and left and forwards/backwards: through these motions floss hugs around the teeth and goes below the gumline of the left and right tooth in a precisely controlled way.